• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Introduce coconut oil pulling gradually

 Start by putting a tablespoon of oil into your mouth.
-Sip a little water if it’s more solid than liquid.
+Sip a little water if it is more solid than liquid.
 Sit upright and breathe through your nose.
-At the beginning, try to swish it around in your mouth for about 5 minutes.
+At first, try swishing it around in your mouth for about 5 minutes.
 You can extend the duration up to 15-20 as you continue this practice.
 This makes it easier to build up the habit.

 Here are a couple of tips that can make it more comfortable and convenient:

-• Don’t swallow.
+• Do not swallow.
 It may make you nauseous.

-• Try to spit into a trash can when you're done, especially if you perform the treatment every day.
+• Try to spit into a trash can when you are done, especially if you perform the treatment every day.
 Oil can clog up pipes pretty quickly.

-Many patients quote best results when pulling oil on an empty stomach.
-There is no evidence, however, that this makes a difference.
-Incorporate the solution into your routine in a way that will make most sense for you.
+Many patients quote the best results when taking oil on an empty stomach.
+There is, however, no evidence that this makes a difference.
+Incorporate the solution into your routine in a way that will make the most sense for you.

 Keep up proper oral hygiene

 This technique should not replace your oral routine.
 When you are done, rinse your mouth and brush your teeth.
-You may want to invest in a separate brush to use right after pulling.
-The chances are, fatty cells may be left behind and it can make the toothbrush unpleasant in the long run.
+You can invest in a separate brush to use right after pulling.
+Fatty cells may be left behind, which can make the toothbrush unpleasant in the long run.

 You should also visit your dentist for a checkup at least once a year.
 A professional cleaning is recommended every 6 months.
-Those can prevent oral diseases as well as discoloration and staining.
+Those can help prevent oral diseases, discoloration, and staining.

 FAQ